Janosia/redis-from-scratch/README.md

 ## To Do
 1. Add Test scripts

 2. Restructure Client.cpp to run commands implemented (SET, ZSET, etc.).
 Currently only TTL Expiry is being run.

+3. Convert all C style imports to C++ style imports

+4. Add documentation over functions